 - The Creaming Method is the most common method of mixing and combining ingredients when it comes to baking.
 In this method, you start by creaming your fats, and sugars and then adding your dry ingredients.
 The longer you mix the more air will be incorporated into your mixture, making your cookies fluffy.
 The less mixing time the more dense your cookie will be.
 One is not better than the other, it just depends on what type of cookie you are wanting.

-- Refrigerate / freeze your dough.
+- Refrigerate/freeze your dough.
 For MOST cookie recipes I let my dough chill for 30 minutes in the refrigerator before rolling.
 After rolling, bake the ones you’re ready to eat and freeze the rest to save for later.
-(I bake my frozen cookies straight from freezer.
-The only adjustment I make is adding about 5 more minutes to the cook time.)
+(I bake my frozen cookies straight from the freezer.
+The only adjustment I make is adding about 5 more minutes to the cooking time.)

 - Make ’em BIG and Hand Roll!
 I’m talking BIG I use a cookie scoop and will scoop them into 1/4 cup size cookies.
 Next form them into an egg shape, yep egg shape.
 This will give you the big puff in the middle that those glorious cookie shops achieve.